 The Resistance: Avalon is a fantastic social deduction game that anyone can have fun playing.
 Just keep in mind that you’ll need at least five other people to play this game with.

 Your group will get split into two sides: those who serve King Arthur, and those who side with the evil Mordred.
 One player secretly assumes the role of Merlin, and this person is aware of what side each player is on.

 The players on the “good” side with King Arthur win if they finish three quests, while the “evil” players win if Arthur’s servants fail, or if they successfully assassinate Merlin.

 If you want a game with tons of chaotic fun, try Cash ‘n Guns.
 The creative and uncomplicated gameplay will have any board game-hater reconsidering their opinion of tabletop games.
 This game lets you fulfill your fantasy of executing a high-stakes heist.

 These board games are truly for people who hate board games.
-They don’t come with the complex mechanics of some other board games, making them the best way to ease your friends into the world of board gaming.
+They don’t come with old-school gameplay.
+They aren’t overly complex or involved.
+They’re perfect as an introduction to the world of board gaming.

 And there are more to add to the list!
 For an idea of what else you can get, check out our board games starter guide: